FlohGro-dev/Draftodon/README.md

 This repository contains the underlying functions and the documentation for the Draftodon Action Group.
 You can install the Draftodon Action Group from the Drafts directory: [Draftodon]()

-If you encounter any issues please open an issue in the repository or reach out to me in the [Drafts Forums Post about Draftodon]() or of course on [Mastodon](https://mastodon.social/@FlohGro) ✌🏽
+If you encounter any issues please open an issue in the repository or reach out to me in the [@FlohGro](https://forums.getdrafts.com/u/flohgro/summary) or of course on [Mastodon](https://mastodon.social/@FlohGro) ✌🏽

 ## Draftodon Instructions